roman-milk/roman-milk.github.io/fit-vs-fat.md

  "Go on," Alexis commanded insistently, "I had a nice, long run this morning.
 I built up quite a sweat.
 I've really needed this," she added.

  I stared at Alexis's ass crack, the part she was demanding me to lick.
 Since it was a hot one today, she was still covered in sweat, including her ass.
 I had never been into ass-stuff, but I had promised her that I would, and for all the wrong I'd done today, I was still an honest man, and would never break a promise made.
-Report_Story #13
+3